tenyokawamura/PREFLOW/README.md

 <!-- #### Tenyo Kawamura (Kavli IPMU, University of Tokyo) -->

 ## Introduction
-**PREFLOW** is an X-ray timing model for black hole binaries (BHBs), which calculates both power spectrum and cross spectrum.
+**PREFLOW** is an X-ray timing model for black hole binaries, which calculates both power spectra and cross spectra.
 The model is based on the propagation of mass accretion rate fluctuations but accounts for reverberation and spectral pivoting.
-By connecting time-averaged emission with rapid variability explicitly, **PREFLOW** can be used to a spectral-timing analysis.
+By explicitly connecting time-averaged emission with rapid variability, **PREFLOW** can be used to a spectral-timing analysis.

 Despite being a timing model, **PREFLOW** can work on the spectral fitting package **XSPEC**.
 Since the model is currently written in Python, users can use the **PREFLOW** model on **PyXSPEC**, not on standard **XSPEC**.
 This manual describes the installation of **PREFLOW** to **PyXSPEC**, its use in **PyXSPEC**, and model parameters.
-To perform fitting, timing data also need to be read by **PyXSPEC**.
+In fitting, timing data also need to be read by **PyXSPEC**.
-Thus, the manual also instructs how to format timing data to be loaded on **PyXSPEC**.
+Thus, the manual instructs how to format timing data to be loaded on **PyXSPEC**.

 ## About PREFLOW
-The propagation of mass accretion rate fluctuations is expected to be a underlying process driving X-ray rapid variability.
+The propagation of mass accretion rate fluctuations is expected to be an underlying process driving rapid X-ray variability.
 Fundamentally, this process describes the variability of the mass accretion rate, but what we can observe are X-ray photons.
 In the conversion from the mass accretion rate into X-ray radiation, spectral pivoting and reverberation become relevant.
 Given that these processes are not independent of the propagating fluctuations process, correlations between these processes affect the fast variability.
-This has motivated us to account for these three processes altogether in **PREFLOW**.
+These connections have motivated us to account for these three processes altogether in **PREFLOW**.
-Here, we give an instructive description intended for a practical use of the model.
+Here, we give an instructive description intended for the practical use of the model.
 The physical description is found at [Kawamura et al. 2022b](https://arxiv.org/abs/2209.14492) (See also [Kawamura et al. 2022a](https://arxiv.org/abs/2107.12517) for the previous version of the model).

 The **PREFLOW** model makes the following assumptions: